raspberrypilearning/from-me-to-you/en/step_5.md

 ## Make
 Now you're going to make your digital card project.

-You need to break up your project up into smaller parts so you can develop each part, one at a time.
-In computing, this process is called **decomposition**.
+Start small and add more to your project if you have time.
+You will need to decide on what to do first and what to save for later.
+You might want to add code to one sprite before you paint a costume for another.

 As you work your way through your digital project, remind yourself how to do things in Scratch with the [Getting started with Scratch](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch) guide.

 --- task ---
 If you haven't already chosen a backdrop and added sprites then start now.
-You can use costumes and backdrops from the libraries or use the Paint editor to create your own.
+You can always add more later including using the paint editor to make your own.

-Add the basic sprites that you think you need for your digital card.
-Don't worry you can always change, delete or add more sprites later as you develop your ideas.

-You don't need to add everything at once.
-For instance, you might want to add code to one sprite before you paint a costume for another.
 --- /task ---

 --- task ---